Macy's is not a small company. It had 130,000 employees and earned an annual revenue of $24.8 billion in 2017. Employees work seemlessly with

 Thanks for balancing it all!
 You help teams win!

 Employee engagement went up and the office seemed a bit more cheerful, colorful.
-The true metric measured was qualified in individual employee's annual review process where they could show the cards and the written comments to help boost their performance reviews and annual bonus.
+The true metric measured was qualified in individual employee's annual review process where they could show the cards' written comments to help boost their performance reviews and annual bonus.
 The end product was more than just a physical card, when an employee gifted the card, an electronic receipt was delivered to corporate human resources engagement, the employees supervisors, and the employees (giver, receiver).